 So while it can seem like recalls permeate the news headlines, in a way, they're proof that manufacturers are making an effort to keep you safe.
 And in the case of automotive recalls, it's an attempt to reduce your risk of injury and property damage -- and a way to keep roadways as safe as possible, too.

 Once the recall is underway, the manufacturer, the media, the NHTSA and others spread the word about it.
 Exactly what you need to do if your car is on the recall list depends on the nature of the defect -- and the nature of the recall.
 Sometimes, a manufacturer will ask you to schedule an appointment at your dealership as you would for other service, or you may need to leave your vehicle overnight.
 In more extreme cases, the manufacturer may even arrange for your car to be towed or carried from your home to the dealership.
 Either way, the best way to figure out what you need to do is to contact your vehicle's manufacturer, either by getting in touch with the dealership or by calling a number set up specifically for handling recall questions.

-For more information about automotive recalls and other related topics, follow the links on the next page.
+For more information about automotive recalls and other related topics, follow the links below.